Hospital Surgery Guide

 After you are transferred to the OR table, monitors will be placed on your body to measure your pulse, B/P, and oxygen level.
 You might also receive pneumatic stockings on your lower legs to help circulate your blood.
 After you are asleep, a warming blanket will be placed on you to help keep you warm during your surgery.

-Your Surgical Team
+Your Surgical Team is comprised of:

 - The Surgeon: Performs your operation.

-- Assistant Surgeon: If needed; assists your surgeon.
+- Assistant Surgeon: If needed, assists your surgeon.

 - Anesthesiologist: Keeps a patient comfortable and pain-free during surgery by administering a local or general anesthetic.